TheBatchman/houdini-rat-converter/README.md

-# houdini-rat-converter
+# Houdini .RAT converter
-Pyside environment for converting texture files to Mantra's native RAT file
+Pyside environment for converting an entire folder with texture files to Mantra's native RAT file

+Saves the .rat files next to the original files

 **Only linux tested**
 &nbsp;